+Here’s a unique offering among Kauai events.
 Have you taken the 88 shrine walk back in time?
+Do you know about their internationally renowned Hall of Compassion?

-In a brief but distinctly unique visit not far from Poipu Beach, you’ll be transplanted to Japanese and Hawaiian culture as you visit 88 Shingon shrines along a steep hillside path contained on a beautiful 32 acre property.
+In a brief but distinctly unique experience of Kauai events not far from Poipu Beach, you’ll be transplanted to Japanese and Hawaiian culture as you visit 88 Shingon shrines along a steep hillside path contained on a beautiful 32 acre property.
 It all takes place at the Lawai International Center and is a perfect adjunct to your Hawaii vacation.

 The center is open to the public on the the second and last Sundays each month.
 Free tours are offered at 10:00am, noon and 2:00pm.
 You’ll visit century old, Japanese immigrant built miniature shrines.
 Each shrine contains grains of sand or dirt taken from original shrines located in Shikoku, Japan.